Generating Random Networks Without Short Cycles: Analysis of and Proof of Theorem

-\emph{Next two steps are the most important parts of our effort in proving the inequality $\P_S(G)\geq (1-o(1))\P_U(G)$.}
+The next step is the most important part of our effort in the journey to prove Lemma \ref{lem:mainlowerbound}.

-\paragraph{Step 4: Simplifying the exponent $S_1(G)+S_2(G)+S_3(G)$.} This step shows the main benefit of leaving the calculation of approximation errors for $p(ij|G_t^\pi)$ to final steps.
-We will show that even though the terms $S_i(G)$ for $i=1,2,3$ can be large and dependent on graph $G$, their sum can be simplified to an expression which is independent of graph $G$.
-In fact we will show that $S_1$ and $S_2$ will be completely canceled by the graph dependent parts of $S_3$.
+\proof{Step 3 in Proof of Lemma \ref{lem:mainlowerbound}: Simplifying $S_1(G)+S_2(G)+S_3(G)$.} This step shows the main benefit of deferring the calculation of approximation errors for $p(ij|G_t^\pi)$ to the final step.
+We will show that even though the terms $S_i(G)$ for $i=1,2,3$ can be large and dependent on $G$, many terms in their combined sum cancel out and the resulting expression will be independent of $G$.
+In particular, we will show that the only negative term\footnote{$S_3(G)$ will be positive since $Z(G_t^\pi)<Z_0(G_t^\pi)$.}, $S_1(G)$, will completely cancel $S_2(G)$ and all graph dependent parts of $S_3(G)$.
+Throughout the rest, since $G$ is fixed, we often drop the references to $G$ in $S_i:\,i=1,2,3$.